laaners/yugioh_comprehensive_rulebook/policy/policy.md

 - Other electronic devices are prohibited for use during a Match.
 Duelists with a medical necessity for an electronic device other than a calculator should speak with the Head Judge prior to the start of the tournament.
 - You may not wear headphones or earbuds during a Match.
 - You may not eat or drink on tournament tables, including between rounds.
 You may keep water etc. with you, but containers must have lids and cannot be kept on the table.
 - If you attend an event in costume, you may not wear any masks, hoods, etc., that cover your face during the registration process or during any Duel.
-You are responsible for ensuring that your costume or accessories will not damage tournament property or injure other persons at the event.
+You are responsible for ensuring that your costume or accessories will not damage tournament property or injure other People at the event.
 Face paint or makeup that obscures or hides your face is also prohibited.
 - Duelists with a medical or religious necessity for masks or other head/face coverings should speak with the Head Judge prior to the start of the tournament.
 - Certain areas may require masks or face coverings to be worn, in the interest of public health.
 In these circumstances, Duelists should wear appropriate masks or face coverings as required